splunk/splunk-operator/docs/SmartStore.md

 ## SmartStore Resource Spec Parameters
 There are additional SmartStore settings available for tuning and storage management.
 The settings are equivalent to the SmartStore settings defined in indexes.conf and server.conf for Splunk Enterprise.
-The SmartStore resource applies to the `Standalone` and `ClusterMaster` Custom Resources, and adds the following `Spec` configuration parameters:
+The SmartStore resource applies to the `Standalone` and `ClusterManager` Custom Resources, and adds the following `Spec` configuration parameters:

 ```yaml